Scott Shannon: Rockin' America

 In 1984, Shannon started hosting Westwood One's weekly Scott Shannon's Rockin' America: The Top 30 Countdown on over 200 radio stations.
 This rapidly proved a popular show with its own countdown chart style and comic character element, known as "Mr. Leonard" (John Rio).
 The show used its own chart and was very close to the Radio & Records Magazine CHR Top 30 chart, albeit from two weeks before the broadcast weekend.
-The final show to air using its own compiled chart was for the weekend of August 28-30, 1987, which was very similar to the R&R chart published in the issue dated August 14, 1987.
+The final show to air using its own compiled chart was for the weekend of August 28–30, 1987, which was very similar to the R&R chart published in the issue dated August 14, 1987.

-Beginning with the broadcast of September 4-6, 1987 the countdown switched from its own compiled countdown to the R&R CHR Top 30 chart; however, it used the chart from two weeks earlier.
+Beginning with the broadcast of September 4–6, 1987 the countdown switched from its own compiled countdown to the R&R CHR Top 30 chart; however, it used the chart from two weeks earlier.
 Thus, for this broadcast, the R&R chart used was that published in the issue dated August 21, 1987.
 This continued into 1990.

 When the show was renamed Scott Shannon's All Request Top 30 Countdown in mid-1990, the show utilized a hybridized chart.
 Since the shows were recorded two weeks in advance, request data and the R&R CHR Top 30 chart were used to predict where songs would place on the chart during the broadcast weekend, giving the show more flexibility to add fast-climbing songs to its playlist despite the two-week production delay, while removing songs that were performing poorly.

 In March 1992, Shannon left Westwood One Radio Networks; this effectively brought an end to the show.
 He went on to start a new show named Scott Shannon's Battle of the Hits, produced by Cutler Productions and aired over the July 4th weekend in 1992.
 The show was aimed to bring new life into the top 40 countdown format which had been struggling right along with the top 40 format.

-Rockin' America aired in the United Kingdom - proving particularly popular in Scotland - on Chiltern Radio where it was replaced by American Top 40, Signal Radio where it conversely replaced AT40, Marcher Sound, Radio Tay and Moray Firth Radio, Radio Wyvern, Radio Clyde where it was supported by McEwan's Lager, West Sound, Radio Forth and very briefly on Viking Radio.
+Rockin' America aired in the United Kingdom - proving particularly popular in Scotland - on Northants 96, Chiltern Radio where it was replaced by American Top 40, Signal Radio where it conversely replaced AT40, Marcher Sound, Radio Tay and Moray Firth Radio, Radio Wyvern, Radio Clyde where it was supported by McEwan's Lager, West Sound, Radio Forth, TFM and very briefly on Viking Radio.
 When it was first imported to the UK it was supported by Coca-Cola, although it was taken by fewer ILR stations than the UK-produced US chart show fronted by Paul Gambaccini and sponsored by Pepsi.